gvmolin/musicRepoFront/README.md

 - Musics list
 - Musics streaming config
 - Functional player

-## To do

 - Push next music when the current is over
 - last volume and last music on localStorage
+- music duration on player

+## To do

 - Change pagination when the list is over
 - Highlight the current music
 - Albums list